-1. Implementation of the Current Law for the Protection of Victims of Trafficking in Persons
+3.1.Implementation of the Current Law for the Protection of Victims of Human trafficking

-Today, the issue of human rights has become a global issue in addition to democracy and environmental issues, and has even become a demand that really needs serious attention for the state to respect, protect, defend and guarantee the human rights of citizens and residents without discrimination. - Law Number 39 of 1999 states that human rights are a set of rights that are inherent in the nature and existence of humans as creatures of God Almighty and are His gifts that must be respected, upheld, and protected by the state, law, government and everyone. for the honor and protection of human dignity.6
+Nowadays, the issue of human rights has become a global issue in addition to democracy and environmental issues, and has even become a demand that really needs serious attention for the state to respect, protect, defend and guarantee the human rights of citizens and residents without discrimination.
+Act No. 39 of 1999 states that human rights are a set of rights that are inherent in the nature and existence of humans as creatures of God Almighty and are His gifts that must be respected, upheld, and protected by the state, law, government and everyone for the honor and protection of human dignity.